 Torquay and Monte Carlo could be twins

-Ok, maybe that’s stretching the truth too.
+Ok, maybe that’s stretching the truth.
 But Torbay (encompassing Torquay, Paignton & Brixham) is at the forefront of a 20-mile stretch of coastline that is most commonly known as the English Riviera.
 So called, they say, for its similarly mild climate and stunning bays as one might find on the French Riviera.

-Yorkshire is full of people wearing yellow vests
+Yorkshire is full of cyclists

 To the people of Yorkshire, cycling was already massive in their largely rural region.
 But the arrival of 2.5 million spectators and the world’s best pro cyclists firmly put it on a rider’s map.